-- Welcomed cohort three of the Kickstart programme.
-The Kickstart Scheme is a new programme aimed at young people across our communities who are currently unemployed facing long term unemployment.
+- This year we welcomed the Kickstart Scheme which is a new programme aimed at young people across our communities who are currently unemployed facing long term unemployment.
 Young people from the Kickstart programme are already successfully transitioning into permanent roles.
 We have 24 placements in total.
-Cohort 1 have now successfully completed their six month placement with all going on to secure a positive destination within the Council. - Continuation of a rolling programme of Wellness@Midlothian initiatives to ensure we continue to support the wellbeing of our staff, including 35 attended on the mental health for manager's course and 57 attended our mental health webinar this quarter. - Positive progress made on the creation of a one-Council approach to organisational wellbeing including the Making it Happen network due to launch mid-February. - Allocated one of the limited places on Age Scotland's age inclusive matrix programme for 2022 which will see us work with senior consultants from Age Scotland to review current practice, listen to workers of all ages and maintain energy and focus to address and deliver changes to enhance employee experience. - We secured the Healthy Working Lives award for the 9th year running.
+Cohort 1 have now successfully completed their six month placement with all going on to secure a positive destination within the Council. - Positive progress made on the creation of a one-Council approach to organisational wellbeing including the Making it Happen network launched in February 2022 for the Place directorate. - We secured the Healthy Working Lives Award for 9th year running. - Implementation of the Local Government Workers 2021 Pay Award and Preparation made to implement the teachers award, agreed in late March in April 2022 Salary Payments. - Revised SNCT grievance procedure agreed and resolution procedure for Local Government Workers amended after consultation with Trade Unions. - Transition plan from remote to hybrid working in place and on target for completion in Q1 22/23. - Continuation of a rolling programme of Wellness@Midlothian initiatives to ensure we continue to support the wellbeing of our staff. - Allocated one of the limited places on Age Scotland's age inclusive matrix programme for 2022 which will see us work with senior consultants from Age Scotland to review current practice, listen to workers of all ages, and maintain energy and focus to address and deliver changes to enhance the employee experience.